 - Pages and blog posts – WordPress, Blogger, or Tumbler

-- Products – Big Cartel, Etsy, Shopify, or other platforms through a .csv
+- Products – Big Cartel, Etsy, Shopify, or other platforms through a csv

-- Podcasts – Blogger, Tumblr, WordPress, SoundCloud
+- Podcasts – Blogger, Tumblr, WordPress, or SoundCloud

 From here, you’ll want to build some new sections to fill in the gaps, before migrating your domain across.